backdrop/backdrop/README.md

-When submitting a pull request, please make sure there is an open issue in the [issue tracker](https://github.com/backdrop/backdrop-issues/issues) and reference it in the description on the pull request.
+When submitting a pull request, please make sure there is an open issue in the [issue tracker](https://github.com/backdrop/backdrop-issues/issues) and reference it in the description of the pull request.

 Thanks to the following companies for providing sponsorship through services and products which may be used by Backdrop contributors to build and improve the